Sardinia villa holidays with Private Pools

 Sardinia is the second largest island in the Mediterranean and is graced with endless soft and golden beaches and crystal blue sea.
 The sun is always shining all over the beautiful bays and the wild inland mountains.
-The island offers a wide range of attractions, from quiet coves and beaches to nature reserves and mountaintop ruins very diverse considering its size.
+The island offers a wide range of attractions, from quiet coves and beaches to nature reserves and mountaintop ruins.
+A very diverse islands considering its size.
 Inland, the countryside is rich with agriculture and the landscape includes ravines, crags, valleys and wooded hillsides.
 On the northern shores you have the glitzy glamour of the millionaires' playground of Costa Esmeralda.
 To the south, around the Golfo di Orosei with its endless supply of stunning beaches which look almost deserted.

 Many of the towns are laden with whitewashed and pastel coloured houses and narrow cobbled streets.
 The towns on both the northern and southern coastlines are a mixture of new and old, many with small fishing harbours and other with pretty seafronts with bars and restaurants.

-Alghero on the north-west coast in the area known as the coral riviera Alghero is probably one of the most popular tourist resorts in Sardinia.
+Alghero - situated on islands north-west coast in the area known as the coral riviera Alghero is probably one of the most popular tourist resorts in Sardinia.
 This town boasts a rare Italian phenomenon, a tourist town that is also a busy and flourishing fishing port.
 The old town with its flamboyant churches and narrowed cobbled streets, influenced by both Italian and Catalan cultures are sheltered by a stout girdle of walls.
-It is a cosmopolitan town with a great selection of bars, shops and restaurants, golden beaches and a beautiful harbour.
-It is a stone's throw from the Airport, making it the perfect destination for the traveller who does not wish to venture far.
+It is a cosmopolitan town with a great selection of bars, shops and restaurants, golden beaches and a beautiful harbour and being a stone's throw from the airport makes it the perfect destination for the traveller who does not wish to venture far.

 For nature lovers, there are many different wildlife including flamingos, wild horses and seals and the island also has an abundance of history with many Roman ruins, temples and grottos to visit.

-Typical Sardinian cuisine tradition boasts very ancient roots but expect recipes based on fish and dishes which make use of all kinds of beans.
+Food & drink - typical Sardinian cuisine tradition boasts very ancient roots but expect recipes based on fish and dishes which make use of all kinds of beans.
 Dishes vary from area to area but there are many special varieties of pasta including fregola and lorighittas.
 Sardinians love their bread and panadas, which are oven baked pies filled with many different fillings.
-Sardinia is also a major exporter of cheese and wine and don't miss its famous Myrtle flavored liqueur, Mirto.
+Sardinia is also a major exporter of cheese and wine and don't miss its famous Myrtle flavoured liqueur, Mirto.

 Sardinia is an excellent holiday destination - an unspoilt and beautiful island where you can relax in a haven of peace and tranquillity.
 Be warned: you will fall in love with the place!
 Welcoming locals, a wonderful natural environment and some of the most gorgeous beaches in Europe.